sanyamdogra/jumpq-smart-solution/README.md

 # JumpQ-SmartSolution

-This app was made by me for Amity University's Hackathon.
+This app was made for Amity University's Hackathon.
 It uses Firebase and ml kit for object detection and scanning.

 ## Sample Screenshots of the App
 <p float="left">